Head transplant: History

 In 2012, Xiaoping Ren published work in which he grafted the head of a mouse onto another mouse's body; again the focus was on how to avoid harm from the loss of blood supply; with his protocol the grafted heads survived up to six months.

 In 2013, Sergio Canavero published a protocol that he said would make human head transplantation possible.
 In 2016, he announced his plans to do the procedure on Valeriy Spiridonov, a disabled Russian software engineer suffering from spinal muscular atrophy, who volunteered for the surgery.
-Canavero claimed that there is a 90% chance of success.
+Canavero claimed that there was a 90% chance of success.
 In the proposed procedure, a body would be donated from a brain-dead living patient.
 However, Spiridonov later cancelled his participation after getting married and having his first child.

 In 2015, Ren published work in which he cut off the heads of mice but left the brain stem in place, and then connected the vasculature of the donor head to the recipient body; this work was an effort to address whether it was possible to keep the body of the recipient animal alive without life support.
 All prior experimental work that involved removing the recipient body's head had cut the head off lower down, just below the second bone in the spinal column.
 Ren also used moderate hypothermia to protect the brains during the procedure.

 In 2016, Ren and Canavero published a review of attempted as well as possible neuroprotection strategies that they said should be researched for potential use in a head transplantation procedure; they discussed various protocols for connecting the vasculature, the use of various levels of hypothermia, the use of blood substitutes, and the possibility of using hydrogen sulfide as a neuroprotective agent.

+On November 17, 2017, Canavero announced at a press conference in Vienna that a team led by Ren at Harbin Medical University had rehearsed the procedure on two human cadavers over 18 hours.
+He presented no evidence at the conference, saying a paper would follow within days.
+The paper described the surgical steps for joining a head to a body at the cervical level and said it confirmed the "surgical feasibility" of the operation.
+Because the cadavers had no circulation and no nervous system function to restore, commentators noted that the exercise tested only dissection and fixation, and demonstrated nothing about whether a living recipient could survive or recover function.

+Canavero said an operation on a living patient was imminent, but none was performed.
+After Spiridonov withdrew, the project had no candidate.
+Canavero left Molinette Hospital in Turin, where he had worked for 22 years, and as of 2026 continued as an independent investigator without institutional backing or funding, appealing to private financiers to support his work.